ziapeltagames/six-winters/docs/brainstorming/BRAINSTORMING.md

+# 06/18/21

+Working on loading character cards into a character deck.

 # 06/17/21

 Working on a pyqt version of the game for rapid prototyping.
 First step is to mockup the overall layout.

+Finished a mockup of the layout.

 # 05/30/21